 When you are new to parenting, it all seems about the next day, the next decent night’s sleep, the plans for the coming weekend’s farm park trip.
 You know you’re in for supermarket tantrums, drinking overpriced, repulsive tea at soft-play centres, making packed lunches for school, having odd patches (either sick or yoghurt, who knows?) on your smartest clothes, and never not being slightly tired.
 With two kids, this part of life seemed to go on and on.
 Not in a bad way.
 Far from it.
 But nonetheless, the rounds of city-farms, children’s menus with broken colouring-in pencils, booster seats and school-gate small talk was firmly established as the new normal.
 Then it isn’t the case.
 In line with my tendency to have no clue what is about to happen in life, children start to get older and you start to find unexpected (if like, me you weren’t thinking ahead) fragments of free time.
 As this began to emerge in my own experience, it was paralleled by other unforeseen occurrences.

 Like millions of idiot parents before me, I had imagined that my children would engage in the hobbies or interests that I had, or tried to cultivate in them.
 I learnt a lesson there.
 Both my daughter, and then her younger brother, J, seemed oddly obstinate about choosing their own path in life.
 For my son, this meant a total disinterest in competitive sports (and competition generally), and a rejection of my youth time preoccupation – cycling.
-Like solidly anxious parents, we cast about for something non-video-game based that he might actually like, and failed for a long time.
+Like solidly anxious parents, we cast about for something non-video-game based that he might actually enjoy like, the fight between biking vs running failed for a long time.
 Then we found climbing.
 Our local climbing wall has an atmosphere most climbers will recognise: jokey, but (other than a few topless supermen) non-competitive, and hugely supportive.
 The kids’ club had an ethos that seemed to suit his character.
 He was soon going twice a week, and I was drinking a lot of tea in their café.
 Given my mid-life adoption of endorphin-based recreation, it was only matter of time before I had taken their introductory course, and was scraping up F6a routes, staring at comparative harness reviews in magazines, and taking tentative steps towards sport climbing outdoors.